-World weather news, May 2013
+World weather news, November 2013

 If you have a snippet of weather news that you feel merits inclusion, then please feel free to email it to me.

-Last updated 16 May 2013.
+Last updated 6 December 2013.